 See all Blog Posts Tips for Welding Aluminum Category: Aluminum Posted: January 27, 2016 Aluminum is often thought to be hard to weld, however, that’s not entirely true.
 Welding aluminum is similar to welding steel.
 It may take some practice, so here are some tips for welding aluminum.
 Welding Aluminum Safely Before you start welding, make sure the area is well-ventilated.
 You don’t want to be breathing in any hazardous fumes.
 Always make sure you have the proper protective equipment.
 This should include: A welding mask to protect your eyes Gloves and leathers to protect you from molten metal splatters Leather shoes or boots to protect your feet from dripping hot metal A respirator if welding for long periods Types of Welding There are three main types of aluminum welding: Arc welding Gas metal-arc (MIG) welding Gas tungsten-arc (TIG) welding Arc Welding Arc welding is one of the oldest welding methods.
 It uses a welding power supply to create an electric arc to melt the metal.
 Pros: Comparatively cheap Not much equipment required Works on AC or DC Cons: Takes a lot of training and practice to master Not intended for thin metal Tips for arc welding: Have your equipment ready.
 While both AC and DC will work, it is best to use DC.
 Prepare the pieces to be welded.
 The aluminum pieces to be welded should be clean and dry and any oxidation should be removed.
 Heat up the aluminum pieces to soften them so that they are easier to weld.
 Use a jig to position the pieces on a flat surface as close together as possible.
 Introduce the filler rod.
 Place the rod on the seam of the aluminum pieces and work the flame a few inches above the rod.
 The forward travel will be much faster than it would be with steel, and you will have to feed the rod much quicker.
 The rod will melt into a metal pool that should cover the seam on both sides.
 Cool down.
 Let the welded metal cool and remove unwanted slag by chipping it away.
 This will give the aluminum time to cool down between welds, and prevent too much heat from building up in the aluminum.
 As the aluminum heats up, the amperage will need to be reduced.
 Gas metal-arc (MIG) Welding MIG welding was developed in the 1940’s.
 It uses a short circuit along with an inert gas to melt the metal.
 Pros: Very quick Low skill level required Cons: Can only be used on thin to medium thick metals Weld is not as clean as TIG welding High levels of sparks, fumes and smoke Tips for MIG welding: Prepare your equipment.
 Use a push-pull wire feed to avoid tangles or jamming.
 Prepare your metal.
 Clean the aluminum, remove any oxide and file any edges to be joined.
 Again, it is easier to weld thicker pieces.
 Push, don’t pull.
 Pulling or using a drag angle will result in dirty welds.
 For Aluminum, it’s better to push at a 10 to 15 degree angle Practice laying a bead.
 Using multiple pass straight beads will give the weld a better appearance, and reduce the risk of weld defects.
 Use a heat sink.
 Using a heat sink, such as brass, will absorb excess heat and allow you to weld slower and with similar technique as you would for steel.
 Gas tungsten-arc (TIG) Welding TIG welding uses an electrode sheathed in an inert gas.
 Pros: Very clean.
 Low levels of sparks, smokes, and fumes.
 Very precise, high quality.
 Cons: More expensive and more time consuming than MIG High skill levels required.
 Tips for TIG welding: Choose your electrode.
 For aluminum, the best choice is a pure tungsten rod.
 Prepare your metals.
 Use a wire brush to scrub the aluminum surfaces clean.
 It’s also a good idea to preheat the aluminum.
 Control the gas.
 Having too much argon flow at the torch can lead to an irregular arc.
 Heat Sink.
 It’s also a good idea to use a heat sink to prevent the aluminum from warping.
 Welding technique.
 Keep the filler rod as close to the gas cloud as possible.
 It can be tricky, so it’s a good idea to get as much practice beforehand.
 Metal Supermarkets Metal Supermarkets is the world’s largest small-quantity metal supplier with over 100 brick-and-mortar stores across the US, Canada, and United Kingdom.
 We are metal experts and have been providing quality customer service and products since 1985.
 At Metal Supermarkets, we supply a wide range of metals for a variety of applications.
 Our stock includes: mild steel, stainless steel, aluminum, tool steel, alloy steel, brass, bronze and copper.
 We stock a wide range of shapes including: bars, tubes, sheets, plates and more.
 And we can cut metal to your exact specifications.
 Visit one of our 100+ locations across North America today.
-Share: Facebook Twitter LinkedIn E-Mail Tags: aluminum, welding Related blog articles What is the Spark Test?
-What is Oxygen Free Copper?
-What is Abrasion Resistant Steel?
+Share: Facebook Twitter LinkedIn E-Mail Tags: Aluminum, welding Related blog articles Different Types of Metal Finishing: Processes & Techniques Windsor Welcomes Metal Supermarkets The World’s Largest Supplier of Small Quantity Metals What is the Difference Between 7050 vs 7075 Aluminum?